mwahyudimw/starter-blog-with-images/README.md

-## Gatbsy starter blog with images and typograpghy changes.
+## Gatbsy starter blog with images and typography changes.